OpenNebula/docs/source/management_and_operations/multivm_service_management/appflow_use_cli.rst

 In many cases, the networks and the IP of the router are dynamically assigned.
 There are two different methods for other Roles to obtain the Virtual Router’s IP address:

-* **Direct Access via Parent Role**: If a Role has a Virtual Router Role as its parent, it can access the attributes of the parent Service directly.
-This allows for seamless communication without additional configuration.
+* **Direct Access via Parent Role**: If a Role has a Virtual Router Role as its parent, :ref:`it can access the attributes of the parent Role directly <_service_global>`.

-* **Using OneGate**: If the Role does not inherit from a Virtual Router Role, you can utilize OneGate within the virtual machines of the Roles to retrieve this information.
+* **Using OneGate**: If the Role does not inherit from a Virtual Router Role, you can utilize the :ref:`OneGate server <onegate_overview>` within the virtual machines of the Roles to retrieve this information.
 Ensure that the "Add OneGate token" option is checked when configuring the templates used in the Service Template.
 This enables the VMs to securely access the necessary data from the OneFlow environment.

 .. _service_charters: